daisybio/NeEDL/README.md

 ```

 #### COMMUNITY_WISE seeding
 Performs community detection on the SSI network producing clusters/communities with a given maximum size.
 For each cluster, several start seed candidates are selected randomly.
-Afterward, the actual start seeds are picked from these candidates.
+Afterward, the start seeds are picked from these candidates.
 The algorithm then makes sure that at least one seed from every cluster is used and that the top $n\%$ of all seed candidates w.r.t. their statistical score is selected.

 ```bash
 # set the seeding routine